-LEDs on the top and front give you initial information about the device state of the respective device as well as the states of the physical connection and the communication.
+LEDs on the top and front give you initial information about the device state as well as the states of the physical connection and the communication.
 In the event of an error or fault, you will receive detailed information through the DriveControlSuite commissioning software.